ptran1999/SwampHacks2019/README.md

+# Get Buff, Get Cuffed
+**Get Buff, Get Cuffed** is a web application built using Flask, Python, HTML, CSS, and SQLite to tell *you* how many units of each ingredient you choose to cook your favorite meals!

+## Built with
+* Python
+* Flask - The web framework used
+* HTML/CSS
+* SQLite

+## Some notes
 run.py is to run the programme, no need to change nutri is the app folder
 __pycache__ is file to read database, no need to change